eProsima/vulcanexus/docs/resources/tutorials/core/deployment/dds2vulcanexus/topic/README.md

 # Fast DDS - Vulcanexus Topic Intercommunication Demo

 This project contains code for demonstrating intercommunication between Vulcanexus and Fast DDS applications.
-It provides a Vulcanexus application which instantiates a publisher on a `HelloWorld` topic, and a Fast DDS subscriber application that subscriber to it.
+It provides a Vulcanexus application which instantiates a publisher on a `HelloWorld` topic, and a Fast DDS subscriber application that subscribes to it.
 Furthermore, it provides a Dockerfile to ease the building and showcasing process.

 ## Build the Docker image